d3vgru/nodetsam/README.md

 ## Overview (TODO: refactor)

-Make the server as permissive as the admins would like.
+Make the instance as permissive as the admins would like.

 Make the client as restrictive as the people would like.

-The idea is to have a very lightweight server and a pretty thick client.
+The idea is to have a very lightweight instance and a pretty thick client.
 Both should be compatible with Mastodon and GNU social.

 It should be (relatively) easy to point the client to a compatible instance.